goldenrye/monolake/docs/FAQ/_index.md

 ## Monolake

 **Q1: Can you run monolake on Mac OS？**
-* Yes, monolake will default to epoll instead of io-uring on Mac OS.
+* Yes, monolake will default to kqueue instead of io-uring on MacOS.

 **Q2: Does Monolake support HTTP2？**
 * Yes, monolake suppports HTTP2 on the downstream(client to proxy) connection